Abstract

 The first criterion that the Von Neumann–Morgenstern utility theorem presents is completeness.
 This axiom argues that for a utility function to exist, a Decision Maker (DM) must have a preference or indifference between two choices, L and M. For instance, a DM must prefer Apples over Bananas, establishing preference.
 Alternatively, the DM must prefer Apples over Bananas while preferring Bananas over Apples, establishing equal preference or indifference.

-This can be represented formally as saying that for any lotteries and , at least one of the following holds:
+This can be represented formally as saying that for any lotteries and

 (6)